jack-zheng/analyser/README.md

 ## Task List

-In this branch, I will take in a new feature that show user info of our team, user info include email, id, username. also I will try to use blue print and refactor the legacy website sctructure. so this feature include:

-1. new page to show user list
 1. add function on this page
 1. edit function on this page
 1. remove function on this page
 1. able to copy to clipboard, format is 'username \<email addr\>'
-1. use bootstrap to make up it

 ### DB Migration